dsokenou/public_mutationtesting/README.md

 # Mutation Testing Playground

 The project contains examples for mutation testing.
 Tested application is an incomplete stock backend implementation.
 The example demonstrates the difference between (good) code coverage and mutation coverage.

+Follow `TODO`s in code to find the places that should be improved for better mutation coverage.

 ## How to run mutation tests